m-zavgorodniy/developer-api-test/README.md

 - 400 Bad request - the client provided maleformed parameters
 - 404 Not found - the client requests an operation on record that does not exist or has been deleted

-The API is being served from [heroku][(https://developer-api-test.herokuapp.com/api/users)
+The API is being served from Heroku (https://developer-api-test.herokuapp.com/api/users)

 ### API Client